Mindware-Lab/Ashton-Smith-Gaffiero-Interventions/MRC_Grant/MRC_General_Application_Plan_v1.md

 The option to defer to July 2027 may be used where additional preliminary data, clinical contracts, partner commitments or governance approvals are needed.

-Because MRC does not normally permit resubmission of the same or a substantially similar unsuccessful application unless invited, the readiness decision should favour a later round over a premature submission.
+MRC permits a maximum of two Stage One applications for the same project.
+Following an unsuccessful first application, MRC may invite one resubmission taking account of the feedback.
+The team should nevertheless favour a later initial submission over submitting before the readiness threshold is met.

 ---

-# 19. Staged and contingency funding strategy

 # 19. Staged and contingency funding strategy